 Year Round Programs & Services

 With multiple public transit operators in Placer County, your resource for transit connections in South Placer County begins with South Placer Transit Information.
-This is where Placer County Transit, Roseville Transit, Auburn Transit, and Lincoln Transit provide links to their respective websites and show you how to connect between the different service providers.
+This is where Placer County Transit, Roseville Transit, and Auburn Transit provide links to their respective websites and show you how to connect between the different service providers.
 Need help figuring out how to plan your trip using transit in Placer County?
-Call 745-7560.
-More information about each public transit service provider can be found on PCTPA’s transit providers page.
+Call (530 or 916) 745-7560.

-If you or someone you know needs some one-on-one assistance with navigating the local fixed-route transit services (Auburn Transit, Lincoln Transit, Placer County Transit and Roseville Transit), a Transit Ambassador can help.
+If you or someone you know needs some one-on-one assistance with navigating the local fixed-route transit services (Auburn Transit, Placer County Transit and Roseville Transit), a Mobility Trainer can help.
 And if you are interested in becoming a transit ambassador yourself, it is a great opportunity to give back to your community.
-Contact the program administrator by email at firstname.lastname@example.org or by calling (916) 746-1289.
+Contact the program administrator by filling out the contact form on the Mobility Training Program website or by calling (530 or 916) 745-7560.

 For seniors, individuals with disabilities, and those with children under six years of age who have unique circumstances which prevent them from using public transit, the Western Placer Consolidated Transportation Services Agency (WPCTSA) provides transportation options that support health and quality of life services including the Placer Rides program.
 For more information, visit the WPCTSA page.